WebOrigami/docs/content/builtins/tree/calendar.md

 supertitle: "Tree."
 ---

-This returns a tree structure representing years, months, and days from a start date to an end date.
+This returns a [map-based tree](/async-tree/mapBasedTree.html) representing years, months, and days from a start date to an end date.
 This is useful, for example, in generating a portion of a site that presents information for a given year, month, or day.

 The `options` determines the result through the following properties: